 Does your organisation have an emissions reduction target, or are you simply wanting to make a start on offsetting some of your emissions?
 The Clean Energy Regulator is now consulting on the design of a new Corporate Emissions Reduction Transparency (CERT) report that will help NGER reporters show how they are meeting their emissions reduction goals.

 Help shape the Corporate Emissions Reduction Transparency report by making a submission.

 Corporations registered under the

-National Greenhouse and Energy Reporting Act 2007 (NGER Act) must report their greenhouse gas emissions, and energy production and consumption to the Clean Energy Regulator, by 31 October each year.
+National Greenhouse and Energy Reporting Act 2007 (NGER Act) must report their greenhouse gas emissions, and energy production and consumption to the Clean Energy Regulator (the agency), by 31 October each year.

 This data also includes information about reporting transfer certificates, and liability transfer certificates for the 2011-12 to 2013-14 reporting periods, as required by legislation.